kengibson1111/tour-of-go/README.md

 ## Lessons

-* interfaces (value) - when an interface is declared, it has a nil value and type.
-It is considered a nil interface.
-The compiler checks to make sure each interface binding is legal.
-At runtime, the interface value and type are filled when the interface is assigned.
-Then one of the method signatures can be called exercising behavior based on the interface's value and type.

 * interfaces (nilvalues) - this is where it starts getting interesting.
 In the previous lesson, suppose t was nil when i was assigned.
 In Java, that would mean a null interface and a potential null pointer exception.
 In golang, the interface is not nil after assignment.
 It has a nil concrete value and type before assignment and is a nil